Pot Odds Calculator

 What pot odds actually are

 Pot odds are the price the pot is laying you to call.
-If $40 is in the middle and you have to call $10, you are paying $10 to win $50 — a 5-to-1 price.
-The break-even equity for that call is 10 ÷ 50 = 20%.
-Any hand with at least 20% chance to win the pot is a +EV call.
+If $40 is in the middle, their bet included, and you have to call $10, you are risking $10 to win that $40.
+Players say that as a 4-to-1 price.
+After your call the pot is $50, and your $10 is a fifth of it, so the break-even equity is 10 ÷ 50 = 20%.
+Any hand with at least a 20% chance to win is a +EV call.

-The percentage form is more useful in practice than the ratio:
+The percentage form is more useful in practice:

 That single number tells you the minimum equity your hand needs.
-Hand equity above pot odds equity = profitable call.
-Below = fold (unless implied odds bail you out).
+Equity above it, call.
+Below, fold, unless implied odds bail you out.

 You will not run pot odds calculators while at a casino table.
 Use Phil Gordon’s shortcut for drawing hands: